What to do in the area

 For those looking for more leisurely pursuits, a visit to Drumlanrig Castle or Dumfries House should be of huge interest.
 Or visit one of the many Robert Burns associated venues around Dumfries, such as Ellisland Farm where Burns lived from 1788 to 1791.

 Drumlanrig Castle and Country Estate is the historic 17th century home of the Duke of Buccleuch and Queensberry, and is less than 3 miles from Holmhill.
+Drumlanrig Castle has been used as one of the locations for the Outlander TV series, as has the area around the nearby ruins of Morton Castle.

-It is steeped in history, filled with treasures, and boasts beautiful Victorian gardens along with way-marked woodland walks, cycle routes, championship mountain bike trails, and adventure playground for the children.
+Drumlanrig Castle is steeped in history, filled with treasures, and boasts beautiful Victorian gardens along with way-marked woodland walks, cycle routes, championship mountain bike trails, and adventure playground for the children.
 It also offers some of the best sporting opportunities in Scotland.

 Bike hire available, tearoom and snack bar.
 Fabulous events throughout the season.
 An excellent day out for all the family.